ourarash/TrojanMap/README.md

 bazel test tests:trojanmap_test_student
 ```

-## Your task is to implement a function for each menu item
+## First task is to implement a function for each menu item

 ## Step 1: Autocomplete the location name